kubernetes/enhancements/keps/sig-windows/2802-identify-windows-pods-apiserver-admission/README.md

 Following are the reasons to not choose this approach:
 - Piggybacking on nodeSelectors+tolerations to definitively identify Pod OS may not be ideal experience for end-users as they can convey scheduling constraints using the same abstractions
 - We can use this field when the hostOS is not not always equal to Container OS.
-For example, Linux Containers on Windows(using WSL) is an example.
+For example, Linux Containers on Windows(using WSL).

 <!--
 What other approaches did you consider, and why did you rule them out?
 These do